gliptak/lecture-source-py/source/rst/heavy_tails.rst

 To keep our discussion precise, we need some definitions concerning tail properties.

-We will focus our attention on the right hand tails of nonnegative random variables and their distributions.
+We will focus our attention on the right-hand tails of nonnegative random variables and their distributions.

 The definitions for